astrobmm/fastrot-spec/README.md

   - Program ```spec3d``` has been splitted into ```highrespec3d and ```lowrespec3d```.
   - Program ```star3d``` includes a small modification required for the new code ```lowrespec3d``` to work.
   - The computation of the limb darkening coefficients has been improved, attempting to gain speed in the calculations.

-  - In progress: the grid of models to allow computations in a wider interval will be updated soon.
+November 2025:

+  - Small modifications to create auxiliary files have been done on ```lowrespec3d``` and ```highrespec3d```, so update these programs if you are using previous versions.
+  - The grid of synthetic spectra that is required to compute the composite final spectrum of a given object has been enlarged.
+See all the information in the
+    README file in folder ```00_models/```.
+  - Two additional programs have been added: ```grid10``` and ```mergefiles``` mainly devoted to generate some files for plotting purposes (see the information in the README file in folder ```00_codes/```.
+  - Python programs for plotting useful graphs and pdf examples of the output of these programs are provided in folder ```22_for_plotting/```.
+This is a new folder, follow the instruction given in the nexr paragraph.

 ## Installation & Requirements

 Clone the following structure of folders on your computer.
-Your must have at the same level these five directories:
+Your must have at the same level these six directories:

 ```
 00_codes/